![]() |

 ※ 本网页内容可能与最新版本有所差异。详细情况请与我们联繫。

-The Molybdenum Market size is estimated at 317 million tons in 2025, and is expected to reach 389.22 million tons by 2030, at a CAGR of 4.19% during the forecast period (2025-2030).
+The Molybdenum Market was valued at 317 million tons in 2025 and estimated to grow from 330.12 million tons in 2026 to reach 404.35 million tons by 2031, at a CAGR of 4.14% during the forecast period (2026-2031).

 Steelmaking remained the primary outlet, as high-strength, low-alloy (HSLA) grades spread through construction, automotive, and energy infrastructure.
 Chemical uses advanced on the back of rising catalyst demand for clean fuels, emissions control, and CO2 conversion.
 Geopolitical exposure intensified after China's February 2025 export-control notice on critical minerals, including molybdenum, a policy shift that threatens to alter trade routes and price formation worldwide.
 Tight supply risk is prompting steelmakers, oil-and-gas operators, renewable-energy OEMs, and EV power-electronics suppliers to re-evaluate sourcing strategies, expand recycling, and invest in substitute-proof alloy designs.